ptsteadman/notebook/stories/summer-of-entropy.md

 "I really hope that's not how it works," he said.
 "That's so bleak."

-"Yeah, bleak.
-The whole 'body positivity, everyone is beautiful' thing is such bullshit, though," said Justine.
+"Yeah, but the whole 'body positivity, everyone is beautiful' thing is such bullshit, right?" said Justine.

 Chris didn't say anything.
-Someone in middle school had once told him that he was really handsome until he opened his mouth.

 "I look at Korean Instagram models, I know I'm not beautiful," said Justine.
 "I accept my body, I don't love it.
 I'm not deluded."